nouyang/janson299r/wk11/DEBUG.md

 #
  I just realized.

 A lot of the issues may have come from differences in how my intersect() code and the library code handles corners, e.g. coincident things.
+##

+# TODO !!!!!!!!!!!!!!!!!!!

+Cannot set start state as 0,0 anymore

+#

+ERROR: MethodError: Cannot `convert` an object of type algT.Node to an object of type algT.Node This may have arisen from a call to the constructor algT.Node(...), since type constructors fall back to convert methods.

+##
+in the module, was calling Node instea of algT.node

+h
+        startstate::Pt2D
+        goalstate::Pt2D
+        nodeslist::Vector{algT.Node}
+        edgeslist::Vector{algT.Edge}

+# No ndes were showing up

+## TOFIX (or at least not fail silently)
+Cannot set start state as 0,0 anymore